awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 ### Note your public IP address

 Record the public IP address of your AlloyDB LangChaininstance.
-You'll need this value later when you set up a subscription from your Neon database.
+You'll need this value later when you set up a subscription from your Unique database.
 You can find the public IP address on your AlloyDB instance's **Overview** page, under **Instances in your cluster** > **Connectivity**.

 <Admonition type="note">
 If you do not use a public IP address, you'll need to configure access via a private IP.
 See [Private IP overview](https://cloud.google.com/alloydb/docs/private-ip), in the AlloyDB documentation.